HenryLange/fantasy-nhl-optimizer/code/week-one-and-a-half.md

 GAA_vs_mins_plot

-# Save the plot as PNG for your blog
+# Save the plot as PNG for the blog
 ggsave("assets/images/GAA_vs_mins_plot.png", plot = GAA_vs_mins_plot, width = 8, height = 6, dpi = 300)

 #that's all the visuals I'll do.
 I fixed/learned a ton about the datasets, so very worth it.